-The broadest investigations of charter school effectiveness come from a research group at Stanford, the Center for Research on Education Outcomes (CREDO), which has collected a formidable amount of data from states over the years to compare charter school students to non-charter students using matching methods.
+The broadest investigations of charter school effectiveness come from a research group at Stanford, the Center for Research on Education Outcomes (CREDO), which has collected a formidable amount of data from states over the years to compare charter school students to noncharter students using matching methods.
 As discussed above, these estimates may still be subject to selection bias.
 However, the general conclusions from the research align with the lottery-based research.
-Earlier reports find few impacts on test score gains, though the most recent nationwide analysis that used data from 2015 to 2019 shows that charter school students, on average, experienced small reading and math gains compared with their traditional public school counterparts (CREDO, 2009; CREDO, 2013; CREDO, 2023).
+Earlier reports find few impacts on test score gains, though the most recent nationwide analysis that used data from 2015 to 2019 shows that charter school students, on average, experienced small reading and math gains compared with their traditional public school counterparts (Center for Research on Education Outcomes (CREDO), 2009, 2013; Raymond et al., 2023).
 The top-line results in these national studies mask a lot of variation.
-Consistent with lottery-based research, charters in urban areas and from some CMOs produce the largest test score gains (CREDO, 2015b; CREDO, 2017a).
-When compared with their public school peers, Black, Hispanic, and ELL students also experience stronger test score growth when they attend charter schools (CREDO, 2023).
+Consistent with lotterybased research, charters in urban areas and from some CMOs produce the largest test score gains (Center for Research on Education Outcomes CREDO, 2015b, 2017).
+When compared with their public school peers, Black, Hispanic, and ELL students also experience stronger test score growth when they attend charter schools (Raymond et al., 2023).

 Non-experimental methods are particularly helpful in assessing the impact of virtual charter schools since such charters are rarely oversubscribed and therefore cannot be studied using lottery methods.
-Almost universally, researchers find that virtual charter schools make students worse off, at least when it comes to standardized test scores (CREDO, 2015a; Bueno, 2020; Ahn, 2016; Ahn & McEachin, 2017; Fitzpatrick et al., 2020).
+Almost universally, researchers find that virtual charter schools make students worse off, at least when it comes to standardized test scores (Ahn, 2016; Ahn & McEachin, 2017; Bueno, 2020; Center for Research on Education Outcomes CREDO, 2015a; Fitzpatrick et al., 2020).
 Initial evidence shows that these poor effects at the K-12 level extend to poorer labor market outcomes (Yoo et al., 2023).

-5 What can lottery studies tell us about what works?
+What can lottery studies tell us about what works?

 By design, charters can vary more in their curricula, programs, and operations than regular public schools.
 These design choices likely contribute to different outcomes for students.
-Indeed, the research that includes a wide variety of charter schools across the nation finds null top-line results (Gleason et al., 2010; Clark et al., 2015).
+Indeed, the research that includes a wide variety of charter schools across the nation finds null top-line results (Clark et al., 2015; Gleason et al., 2010).
 But these null findings mask heterogeneity by school characteristics, as we have discussed.
 Given that charter schools are intended to serve as "laboratories of innovation," identifying which specific educational practices or policy settings predict success is a sensible goal.
 However, because lotteries do not randomly assign different practices to schools, we cannot use lottery methods, per se, to disentangle which specific aspects of a charter school drive its overall effect.